numpy/numpy/doc/neps/nep-0038-SIMD-optimizations.rst

 The compile-time and runtime code infrastructure are supplied by the first PR.
 The second adds a demonstration of use of the infrastructure for a loop.
-Once the NEP is approved, more work is needed to write loops using the machnisms provided by the NEP.
+Once the NEP is approved, more work is needed to write loops using the mechanisms provided by the NEP.

 Alternatives